simul/simul.github.io/unrealengine/Blueprint.md

 trueSKY in Blueprint
 ========

-The trueSKY Blueprint macros provide a wide array of functionality while your game is playing or simulating, so these macros will not take effect unless you are in one of these modes.
+The trueSKY Blueprint macros provide a wide array of functionality while your game is playing or simulating.
+These macros will not take effect unless you are in one of these modes.
 To permanently change the properties of a light, start simulating, and right-click your Directional Light, then select "Keep Simulation Changes".

 Lighting